AwkwardTurtle42/AwkwardTurtle42.github.io/CharacterCreation.markdown

 ## Finishing Touches

-Finally, choose a name and write a Eulogy Entry that describes a previous exploit of your character.
-Either gain 1 XP, or roll d10s on any equipment table to see what you gained from that adventure.
+Choose a name and write a Eulogy entry about a previous exploit of your character.
+Gain 1 XP, or roll d10s on any Starting Equipment table to see what you gained from that adventure.

 *If you gain XP here, you can choose to immediately spend it to gain +1 Grit, or to step you d4 Attribute up to a d6.
 See [Growth](/SRD/Growth)*